StudioNirin/PlexCache-D/README.md

 - Use caching system to avoid wastful memory usage and cpu cycles.
 - Use of multitasking to optimize file transfer time.
 - Exit the script if any active session or skip the currently playing media.
-- Send Webhook messages according to set log level.
+- Send Webhook messages according to set log level (untested).

-- Find your missing unicorn.
+[^1]: Remote users do not have individual watchlists accessible by the API.
+It's unfortunately not a thing.
+So instead I am using the available RSS feed as a workaround.
+The downside of this is...
+[^2]: ...that it is an all-or-nothing proposal for remote users.
+Local users can still be toggled on a per-user basis.

 ### Core Modules